awsdocs/aws-powershell-user-guide/doc_source/saml-pst.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/powershell/latest/userguide/images/Powershell_SamlAuth_using_vsd.png)

-1. The Tools for PowerShell authenticate against AD FS by using the Windows user's current credentials, or interactively, when a cmdlet that requires credentials to call into AWS is run\.
+1. Tools for PowerShell authenticates against AD FS by using the Windows user's current credentials, or interactively, when the user tries to run a cmdlet that requires credentials to call into AWS\.

 1. AD FS authenticates the user\.

 1. AD FS generates a SAML 2\.0 authentication response that includes an assertion; the purpose of the assertion is to identify and provide information about the user\.
-The PowerShell cmdlet extracts the list of the user's authorized roles from the SAML assertion\.
+Tools for PowerShell extracts the list of the user's authorized roles from the SAML assertion\.

-1. The PowerShell cmdlet forwards the SAML request, including the requested role Amazon Resource Names \(ARN\), to STS by making the `AssumeRoleWithSAMLRequest` API call\.
+1. Tools for PowerShell forwards the SAML request, including the requested role's Amazon Resource Names \(ARN\), to STS by making the `AssumeRoleWithSAMLRequest` API call\.

 1. If the SAML request is valid, STS returns a response that contains the AWS `AccessKeyId`, `SecretAccessKey`, and `SessionToken`\.
 These credentials last for 3,600 seconds \(1 hour\)\.

-1. The Tools for PowerShell user now has valid credentials to work with any AWS service APIs that the user's role is authorized to access\.
-The Tools for PowerShell automatically apply these credentials for any subsequent AWS API calls, and renew them automatically when they expire\.
+1. The user now has valid credentials to work with any AWS service APIs that the user's role is authorized to access\.
+Tools for PowerShell automatically applies these credentials for any subsequent AWS API calls, and renews them automatically when they expire\.
 **Note**
-When the credentials expire, and new credentials are required, the Tools for PowerShell automatically reauthenticate with AD FS, and obtain new credentials for a subsequent hour\.
+When the credentials expire, and new credentials are required, Tools for PowerShell automatically reauthenticates with AD FS, and obtains new credentials for a subsequent hour\.
 For users of domain\-joined accounts, this process occurs silently\.
-For accounts that are not domain\-joined, users are prompted to enter their credentials before they can reauthenticate\.
+For accounts that are not domain\-joined, Tools for PowerShell prompts users to enter their credentials before they can reauthenticate\.

 ## How to Use the PowerShell SAML Configuration Cmdlets<a name="saml-pst-config-cmdlets"></a>

-The Tools for PowerShell include two new cmdlets that provide SAML support\.
+Tools for PowerShell includes two new cmdlets that provide SAML support\.
 +  `Set-AWSSamlEndpoint` configures your AD FS endpoint, assigns a friendly name to the endpoint, and optionally describes the authentication type of the endpoint\.
 +  `Set-AWSSamlRoleProfile` creates or edits a user account profile that you want to associate with an AD FS endpoint, identified by specifying the friendly name you provided to the `Set-AWSSamlEndpoint` cmdlet\.
 Each role profile maps to a single role that a user is authorized to perform\.

   Just as with AWS credential profiles, you assign a friendly name to the role profile\.
 You can use the same friendly name with the `Set-AWSCredential` cmdlet, or as the value of the `-ProfileName` parameter for any cmdlet that invokes AWS service APIs\.

 Open a new Tools for PowerShell session\.
 If you are running PowerShell 3\.0 or newer, the Tools for PowerShell module is automatically imported when you run any of its cmdlets\.
-If you are running PowerShell 2\.0, you must import the module manually\.
-To do this, run the Import\-Module cmdlet, as shown in the following example\.
+If you are running PowerShell 2\.0, you must import the module manually by running the ``Import\-Module`` cmdlet, as shown in the following example\.

 ```
 PS > Import-Module "C:\Program Files (x86)\AWS Tools\PowerShell\AWSPowerShell\AWSPowerShell.psd1"